 B2B services are a special case.
-As B2B service providers benefit from offering diverse capabilities to partners, and conversely partners often require maximum flexibility to cover their specific needs, providing an API might be the optimal solution for both.
-Large companies have their own IT departments and more frequently need APIs to connect them to internal systems and integrate them into business processes.
+As B2B Service providers benefit from offering diverse capabilities to partners, and conversely partners often require maximum flexibility to cover their specific needs, providing an API might be the optimal solution for both.
+Large companies have their own IT departments and more frequently need APIs to connect them to internal systems and integrate into business processes.
 Also, the API provider company itself might play the role of such a B2B customer if its own products are built on top of the API.

-NB: We rather disapprove of the practice of providing an external API merely as a byproduct of the internal one without making any changes to bring value to the market.
+NB: we rather disapprove the practice of providing an external API merely as a byproduct of the internal one without making any changes to bring value to the market.
 The main problem with such APIs is that partners' interests are not taken into account, which leads to numerous problems:

-- The API doesn't cover integration use cases well: - Internal customers employ a quite specific technological stack, and the API is poorly optimized to work with other programming languages / operating systems / frameworks. - For external customers, the learning curve will be pretty steep as they can't take a look at the source code or talk to the API developers directly, unlike internal customers who are much more familiar with the API concepts. - Documentation often covers only some subset of use cases needed by internal customers.
+- The API doesn't cover integration use cases well: - Internal customers employ quite a specific technological stack, and the API is poorly optimized to work with other programming languages / operating systems / frameworks. - For external customers, the learning curve will be pretty flat as they can't take a look at the source code or talk to the API developers directly, unlike internal customers that are much more familiar with the API concepts. - Documentation often covers only some subset of use cases needed by internal customers.

-- The API services ecosystem which we will describe in the "API Services Range" chapter usually doesn't exist. - Any resources spent are directed towards covering internal customer needs first.
-It means the following: - API development plans are totally opaque to partners and sometimes look absurd with obvious problems being neglected for years. - Technical support of external customers is financed on leftovers. - Often, developers of internal services break backward compatibility or issue new major versions whenever they need it and don't care about the consequences of these decisions for external API partners.
+- The API services ecosystem which we will describe in "The API Services Range" chapter usually doesn't exist. - Any resources spent are directed to covering internal customer needs first.
+It means the following: - API development plans are totally opaque to partners, and sometimes look just absurd with obvious problems being neglected for years. - Technical support of external customers is financed on leftovers. - Often, developers of internal services break backward compatibility or issue new major versions whenever they need it and don't care about the consequences of these decisions for external API partners.

 All those problems lead to having an external API that actually hurts the company's reputation, not improves it.
-You're providing a very bad service for a very critical and skeptical audience.
-If you don't have enough resources to develop the API as a product for external customers, it's better not to even start.
+You're providing a very bad service for a very critical and skeptical auditory.
+If you don't have a resource to develop the API as a product for external customers, better don't even start.